learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 the specific movie whose key matches the `movieId` from the URL path, resulting in the correct movie title being displayed!

-We've succeeded in creating a "Master-Detail" interface &mdash; the list of movies is always present when viewing a particular movie's details.
+We've succeeded in creating a "Master-Detail" interface — the list of movies is always present when viewing a particular movie's details.
 Clicking through the links changes the URL.
 With this setup, users of this site could bookmark or share the URL for a specific movie!